Kenneth-Macharia/FastFoodFast/README.md

     2.Follow the link to the API documentation below: https://documenter.getpostman.com/view/5300721/Rztsom84

-    3.Test the endpoints as illustrated in the documentation, on postman or in terminal.
+    3.Test the endpoints as illustrated in the documentation, in postman or terminal.

 ## Author
 Kenneth Macharia